 In most cases, readers do not seek to get profoundly involved with research on textual variation, or they require a synthetic view of a particular place of variation.
 Our apparatus, built from our curated collations, offers various ways to approach the Canterbury Tales variants.
-We strive to present apparatus that are readable, but we also want them to be useful beyond the purposes of our own research.
+Robinson and I strive to present apparatus that are readable, but we also want them to be useful beyond the purposes of our own research.

-Previous MI 2 Variant map Next A riche gnof that gestes heeld to bord choffe and gestes hadde at Chorle heeld gestes g'\n/uffe \gnouf/ choffe Show original spellings gnof 43 wits.
-Ad1 Ad2 Ad3 Bo1 Bw Ch Cn Cp Cx2 Dd Dl Ds1 El En1 En3 Fi Gg Gl Ha3 Ha4 Ha5 Hg Hk Ht La Le Ld1 Ma Mg Mm Ph2 Pn Pw Py Ra1 Ra3 Ry1 Ry2 S11 Sl2 Te1 To1 Wy choffe 6 wits.
-Cx1 Ii Ld2 Ne Se Tc2 Chorle 3 wits.
-He NI Ox1 g ^{\n/} uffe 1 wit.
-Ln \gnouf/ choffe 1 wit.
-Ps Verse By Verse Show Witnesses A riche gnof that gestes heeld to bord 33 wits.
-A riche choffe that gestes hadde to bord 3 wits.
-A riche gnof that gestes hadde to bord 6 wits.
-A riche gnof and gestes heeld to bord 2 wits.
-A riche gnof that heeld gestes to bord 1 wit.
-A riche Chorle that gestes hadde to bord 3 wits.
-A riche choffe that gestes heeld at bord 1 wit.
-A riche choffe that gestes heeld to bord 2 wits.
-A riche g ^{\n/} uffe that gestes heeld to bord 1 wit.
-A riche \gnout/ choffe that gestes hadde at bor d 1 wit.
+'''

+Previous MI 2 Variant map Next

+A riche gnof that gestes heeld to bord

+choffe and gestes hadde at

+heeld gestes

+g\n/uffe

+\gnouf/ choffe

+Show original spellings

+43 wits.
+Ad1 Ad2 Ad3 Bo1 Bw Ch Cn Cp Cx2 Dd Dl Ds1 El En1 En3 Fi Gg Gl Ha3 Ha4 Ha5 Hg Hk Ht La

+Le Ld1 Ma Mg Mm Ph2 Pn Pw Py Ra1 Ra3 Ry1 Ry2 Sl1 Sl2 Te1 To1 Wy

+choffe

+6 wits.
+Cx1 Ii Ld2 Ne Se Tc2

+Chorle

+3 wits.
+He NI Ox1

+1 wit.
+Ln

+g\n/uffe

+\gnouf\ choffe 1 wit.
+Ps

+Verse By Verse Show Witnesses

+A riche gnof that gestes heeld to bord

+A riche choffe that gestes hadde to bord

+3 wits.

+A riche gnof that gestes hadde to bord

+A riche gnof and gestes heeld to bord

+A riche gnof that heeld gestes to bord

+A riche Chorle that gestes hadde to bord

+3 wits.

+A riche choffe that gestes heeld at bord

+A riche choffe that gestes heeld to bord

+A riche g\n/uffe that gestes heeld to bord

+A riche \( \text{gnouf} \) choffe that gestes hadde at bord 1 wit.

+'''